GluuFederation/docs-casa-prod/docs/source/administration/change-context-path.md

     - At the bottom, press the "Update" button

 1. Wait for around 1 minute (so the server picks the script changes), then restart Casa and Apache services.
-Use these commands as a guide:
+Use this [page](https://gluu.org/docs/ce/4.0/operation/services/#restart) as a guide

-    ```
-      service casa restart
-      service apache2 restart
-    ```

 1. The application should be accessible now at the new URL.